 Taking my two sons, Matt, 12, and Andy, 10, on a family history adventure was not my original plan.
-But when Matt got caught up in the excitement of my research, I realized the trip would be a wonderful legacy for the three of us to share.
+But when Matt got caught up in the excitement of my genealogy research, I realized the trip would be a wonderful legacy for the three of us to share.
 Both boys call history their favorite subject, and both particularly enjoyed learning about Colonial America, so we decided to tack visits to Colonial Williamsburg and Washington, DC, onto our 10-day trip.

-We left Los Angeles in late August 2002, ready to experience family history up close.
+We left Los Angeles, ready to experience family history up close.
 Our itinerary included overnight stays in Staunton, Va., the city our immigrant ancestor John Lewis founded in 1747; Williamsburg, Va.; and Loudon County, Va., where friends offered to put us up while we explored DC.
 Along the way, we planned side trips to Monticello, the Norfolk Naval Air Station and Luray Caverns.
 But the real treat for the boys would be a half-day canoe trip on the James River, where my fifth-great-grandfather William Crow had operated a ferry and an “ordinary” (a tavern that served meals) just before the Revolutionary War.

 We arrived home in early September thrilled at how closely our family’s story mirrors the story of our country.
 I was gratified that my sons got a chance to connect personally with their brave, proud pioneer ancestors, and my genealogy research came alive in an unimaginable way.